Jherson-Aguto/BankingSystem/docs/TaskNow.md

 PostgreSQL
 ```

-While implementing each feature, continue evaluating:
+For every new feature, continue evaluating:

+- What business problem is being solved?
 - Which layer owns this responsibility?
 - Does this belong in the Domain, Application, Infrastructure, or API?
 - Does this operation require a transaction?
-- Is the SQL efficient and business-oriented?
 - Are business invariants preserved?
+- Is the persistence implementation efficient and maintainable?